kamranibrahim/request-mate/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute the software, subject to the conditions laid out in the license.

 ---